 Caution when using oils high in phenols.

 Oils high in phenols can have an adverse effect on cats.
 These oils include Cloves, Nutmeg, Oregano, all citrus, Pine, Spruce, Tea Tree, Eucalyptus, Cinnamon, Thyme, Wintergreen, Peppermint, Bergamot, Sage, Mountain Savory.
 If you any oils on your pets, a dilution of 1 to 9 is required.
 This means 9 drops of a carrier oil to one drop of Young Living essential oil.
-If the oils are too strong, your cats will show some visible signs like squinting or watery eyes, vomiting, confusion or being disoriented.
-If you’ve applied the oil to your cat’s body, apply a carrier oil – not water – in the same area go slow down the absorption process and immediately go to your vet.
+If the oils are too strong, your cats will show some visible signs like squinting or watery eyes, vomiting, confusion, or being disoriented.
+If you’ve applied the oil to your cat’s body, apply a carrier oil – not water – in the same area go slow down the absorption process, and immediately go to your vet.

 If your cat has a health condition, then this needs to be taken into consideration.
 Pregnant cats should not be around Hyssop, Rosemary, Sage, Basil, and Wintergreen.
 If your cat has high blood pressure, avoid Hyssop.
 If it’s epileptic, avoid Hyssop, Basil, Sage, Tarragon, Rosemary, and Wintergreen.

-If an oil has these warning labels: ‘never ingest’ or ‘don’t use undiluted’, do not use them on your cats or diffuse in the air.
+If an essential oil has these warning labels: ‘never ingest’ or ‘don’t use undiluted’, do not use them on your cats or diffuse in the air.
 This would suggest that there is something else in the bottle other than pure botanicals.
 This is another reason I went with Young Living, their oils can be ingested and applied to humans and pets.
 Plus they do not have an expiration date.

 Introducing your cats to essential oils.

 You do not need to use an abundance of oils with cats, a little goes a long way.
-The least intrusive way to introduce your cats to essential oils it by cleaning your home with them.
+The least intrusive way to introduce your cats to essential oils is by cleaning your home with them.
 Household toxins are hard on pets.
 If you clean your floors with a harsh product, your cats lick their paws and ingest these toxic ingredients.
 If you wash your pet beds with bleach, your pets will breathe in the fumes and can develop problems.

 The second way to get your cats used to oils is through cold diffusing.
 The oils are dispensed into the air as tiny particles that pets can breathe in and get therapeutic benefits from.
 There are several essential oils that are really good for pets, but I can only vouch for the Young Living brand because they are so pure.
 These include, from their line of essential oils, Frankincense, Lavender, Purification, Stress Away, and Release.